pnp/powerapps-designtoolkit/materialdesign components/docs/TextInput.md

 | isError | `bool` specify error condition in here |
 | showErrors | `bool` several colors turn to the specified errorColor, if isError AND showErrors are true |

 ## Tips and Tricks

-* use the isError-property to store your error-condition and reuse in other parts of your app if necessary
+* Use the **isError**-property to store your error-condition and reuse in other parts of your app if necessary
-* set showErrors initially to `false` and only start showing, after the first blocked submit, so nobody is greeted by red fields
+* Set **showErrors** initially to `false` and only start showing, after the first blocked submit, so nobody is greeted by red fields

 ## Known limitations